 If you worry about aging parents, you’re not alone.
 Worldwide, the number of people aged 60 and older is on pace to double by 2050.
 Eventually it’s common to add finances to the list of other concerns like healthcare and safety.

-Some of these seniors could face a financial test.
 Will they be able to look after their investments or financial matters at age 80 or 90 with the same level of care?
 Is it time for me to step in?
 How do I do this without insulting them?

 The “Alterra” name was coined by joining the Latin roots “alter”, the origin of the word “altruism” with “terra” meaning earth or land.
 This name reflects the company philosophy of “clients before profits” and providing firmly grounded advice.